 When she is not writing Katie devotes her time to taking tree walks, nature trails, and conducting creative nature writing workshops for children.
 She also indulges in fun-filled nature-related activities for the young and old, like writing scripts and organising puppet shows and plays.

-Katie conducts language enhancement and personality development workshops for the first and second graders of Mahapragya Public School through storytelling, songs and dramatisation.
+Katie has conducted language enhancement and personality development workshops for the first and second graders of Mahapragya Public School through storytelling, songs and dramatisation.

-Katie is also working in collaboration with LEAD School to create English Curriculum Content.
+Katie has also worked in collaboration with LEAD School to create English Curriculum Content.

-Qualifications: Katie had specialized in Microbiology and later, after joining Bombay Natural History Society she did correspondence courses in Entomology, Botany and Leadership in Biodiversity and Conservation of Nature.
+Qualifications: Katie had specialized in Microbiology ( Stood first in Bombay University) and later, after joining Bombay Natural History Society she did correspondence courses in Entomology, Botany and Leadership in Biodiversity and Conservation of Nature.